backdrop-contrib/slick/docs/UPGRADE.md

    Until then keep it ENABLED!

 ### A sequential step below is critical otherwise potential errors:

+**Do not update Slick to 3.x branch, yet, till you have Blazy installed.**

 Skip #1 and #2 if Blazy was in place.

 1. Install one of autoload modules: **registry_autoload, autoload, xautoload.**
-   Skip if you already one have.
-If you have others, please create a feature to include it in the module hook_requirements() if necessary.
+   Skip if you already have one.

    Save!
 Do not install Blazy, yet, since Blazy has no hard dependency on any.
-   Please read Blazy related docs on this for details.

 2. Install Blazy 7.x.
    Do not update Slick to 3.x branch, yet!

 3. Update Slick to 3.x branch.
    Postpone Slick Views, Slick Extras, till the main Slick module is updated.

 4. Run `/update.php` or `drush updb`:
    * to bulk convert old optionsets which were stdClass instances to be